The $65K Pricing Ceiling: What Breaks at $65K per Month and the Warning Signs at $58K

 The Executive Summary

-• Who this is for: Consultants, agencies, and service operators in the $58K–$70K/month range serving 24–30 clients at $2,000–$3,000 each, who feel growth slowing even though demand and workload stay high.
+Who this is for: Consultants, agencies, and service operators at $58K–$70K/month serving 24–30 clients at $2,000–$3,000 each who feel growth slowing while demand stays high.

-• What changes if you apply it: Instead of sitting at $62K–$68K for 5+ months, discounting to win deals and squeezing profit per client from $1,400 to $800–$900, you pilot an evolved model with a few clients and move cleanly through $65K toward $75K+ with fewer clients and stronger margins.
+What changes if you apply it: Instead of sitting at $62K–$68K for 5+ months and squeezing profit from $1,400 to $800–$900 per client, you pilot an evolved model and move through $65K toward $75K+ with fewer, better-margin clients.

 Written by Nour Boustani for $58K–$75K operators who want to move past the $65K ceiling with healthier margins and fewer clients without spending 5 months in a stalled plateau.